rchampieux/diy-documentation/docs/lesson4.md

 You'll need a copy of your docs tied to your GitHub repo if you don't already have one.

 1. Sign into [GitHub](https://github.com/login).
 1. Go to your Forked version of [our sample repository](https://github.com/BioData-Club/my-first-rtd).
+Forks of an original repo can be found by clicking the number next to **Fork** in the top right of the repo.
 1. Click **Clone or Download** and then **Open in Desktop**
-1. Within GitHub Desktop there should be an Open in Visual Studio Code button.
+1. Within GitHub Desktop there should be an **Open in Visual Studio Code** button.
 Click that button.
 1. Within Visual Studio Code, write a sentence in the `index.md` file about your perfect Sunday or any other fun topic.
     - Bonus: Use **bold**, *italics*, bullets, and numbered lists.
-Remmber the Markdown cheatsheet.
+Remember the Markdown cheatsheet.

 ## Hands-on: Add a readthedocs.org maintainer